httpwg/wg-materials/interim-20-10/minutes.md

         * we have a merging of priority signals
         * in the case of server push, both signals are from the server
         * but if there is no signal, what is the default?
-        * ommiting the priority for normal requests has a default of urgency 3, non-incremental
+        * omitting the priority for normal requests has a default of urgency 3, non-incremental
         * different options possible, unclear which is the best
         * the server can't use PRIORITY_UPDATE frame to signal push priority because it can't be sent from server->client